Maysamkt/maysamkt/README.md

 # Maysa Santos ✨ _maysamkt_ ✨

-Graduated professional in Marketing and currently a Systems Information student in the 7th period, with over 15 years of experience in Marketing across various sectors.
-Extensive knowledge in digital illustration tools, copywriting, traffic management, and digital marketing.
+Professional graduated in Marketing (Technologist), Specialization in Web Development (lato senso post-graduation) and academic of Information Systems (Bachelor's Degree), with more than 15 years of experience in Marketing in various sectors.
+Vast knowledge in digital illustration tools, copywriting, traffic management and digital marketing.

-Currently, I'm transitioning into the Software Development field, seeking new challenges and refining my technical skills.
-I'm pursuing a Systems Information degree at the Federal Institute of Goiano and started a specialization in Web Development at IFSULDEMINAS, focusing on backend, web development, artificial intelligence for chatbot development, and scientific-technological development.
+Currently, I am transitioning to the Software Development area, seeking new challenges and improving my technical skills.
+I am studying Information Systems at the Federal Institute of Goiás where I also gained experience as a scientific researcher and research in technological development, I have focused on Backend, Web Development, Game Development, and Artificial Intelligence for chatbot development.
 ***
 ## 📫 Where to Find Me